Soft Tissue Laser Dentistry – Mt. Holly, NJ

-Providing the best dental care available means always having the right tools for the job.
+Providing the best dental care available means always having the right gadgets for the job.
 Mt.
-Holly Family Dentistry has been using lasers since 2001, and we can tell you that it can make a big difference for patients who are wary of dental drills or other traditional metal tools.
+Holly Family Dentistry has been using lasers since 2001, and we can tell you that it can make a big difference for patients who are wary of dental drills or other traditional metal instruments.
 Are you worried about getting gum disease treatment or a filling?
-Contact our practice today to see whether you might be able to benefit from painless dentistry performed via laser.
+Contact our dental office today to see whether you might be able to benefit from painless dentistry performed via laser.

 One of the most common uses for laser dentistry is for treating gum disease.
 The energy can remove the infected tissue while also eradicating harmful bacteria.
 This helps sterilize the mouth so that you’re less likely to suffer from another infection during recovery.

 There are many other ways lasers can help keep your smile healthy, including:

 - Prepare your teeth for fillings by removing small amounts of enamel

 - Create a better surface for dental bonding

 - Remove and reshape excess gum tissues to treat a gummy smile

 - Expose more of the tooth so a crown can be placed

 - Treat tongue and lip tie (a procedure known as frenectomy)

 - Provide pain relief from a TMJ disorder